-On the whole the level of the test was moderate.
-The test contained many difficult questions in the sections and accordingly the important factor was selection of right questions.
-Reasoning section in this paper was comparatively tougher than the Quant section.
+On the whole the level of the test was moderate to tough.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+Quant section was slightly tougher than reasoning section.
+Verbal section was moderate to tough.
 The key to getting a good percentile was time management and selection of questions.
-Verbal section was moderate to difficult.
-On the whole the level of the test was closer to moderate.

-One could have scored 90+ percentile by attempting around 15-18 questions with 75-85% accuracy.
+A good student could have scored 90+ percentile by attempting around 8-10 questions with approx. 80% accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 Quant section was slightly tougher than reasoning section.
 Verbal section was moderate to tough.
 Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Questions such as sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.